JanFrederick00/WeirdViewer/readme.md

 The panel on the left allows you to toggle individual layers on and off.
 Scrolling on the right side will move the scene left and right.
 The foreground / background layers will move as dictated by their parallax settings.

+Note: The graphics are decompressed on the CPU side.
+This uses a lot of memory.
+64 bit windows is a requirement, as some scenes use more than 4GB when loaded.

 ### Acknowledgements:

 - If you would like to explore the game's other files, use the [Thimbleweed Park Explorer](https://github.com/bgbennyboy/Thimbleweed-Park-Explorer).
 Some of the code used in this project was written for this project first.